ian-knight-uofa/uofa-tools/README.md

 # uofa-tools
-Tools &amp; scripts for UofA students using the CS50 IDE
+Tools &amp; scripts for UofA students using the VSCode for CS50 IDE